 There are several risks in connection with the use of futures by a Fund.
-One risk arises because of the imperfect correlation between movements in the price of the instruments which are the subject of the hedge.
+One risk arises because of the imperfect correlation between movements in the price of the futures and movements in the price of the instruments which are the subject of the hedge.
 The price of the future may move more than or less than the price of the instruments being hedged.
-If the price of the futures moves less than the price of the instruments which are the subject of the instruments which are the subject of the instruments which are the subject of the hedge, the hedge will not be fully effective but, if the price of the instruments being hedged has moved in an unfavorable direction, the Fund would be in a better position than if it had not hedged at all.
+If the price of the futures moves less than the price of the instruments which are the subject of the hedge, the hedge will not be fully effective but, if the price of the instruments being hedged has moved in an unfavorable direction, the Fund would be in a better position than if it had not hedged at all.
 If the price of the instruments being hedged has moved in a favorable direction, this advantage will be partially offset by the loss on the futures.
-If the price of the futures moves more than the price of the hedge.
-To compensate for the imperfect correlation of movements in the price of instruments being hedged and movements in the price of futures contracts, a Fund may buy or sell futures contracts in a greater dollar amount than the dollar amount of instruments being hedged if the volatility over a particular time period of the prices of such instruments has been greater than the volatility over such time period of the prices of the instruments being hedged is less than the volatility over a particular time period of the prices of the instruments being hedged is less than the volatility over a particular time period of the prices of the futures contracts if the volatility over a particular time period of the prices of the futures contracts being hedged is less than the volatility over a particular time period of the prices of the instruments being hedged is less than the volatility over a particular time period of the prices of the instruments being hedged is less than the volatility over a particular time period of the prices of the instruments being hedged is less than the volatility over a particular time period of
+If the price of the futures moves more than the price of the hedge instruments, the Fund involved will experience either a loss or gain on the futures, which will not be completely offset by movements in the price of instruments being hedged if the volatility over a particular time period of the prices of such instruments has been greater than the volatility over such time period of the futures, or if otherwise deemed to be appropriate by the Sub-Adviser.
+Conversely, a Fund may buy or sell fewer futures contracts if the volatility over a particular time period of the prices of the price of the price of the price of the price of the instruments being hedged if the volatility over a particular time period of the prices of such instruments has been greater than the volatility over such time period of the futures contract being used, or if otherwise deemed to be appropriate by the Sub-Adviser.

 In addition to the possibility that there may be an imperfect correlation, or no correlation at all, between movements in futures and the instruments being hedged, the price of futures may not correlate perfectly with movement in the cash market due to certain market distortions.
 Rather than meeting additional margin deposit requirements, investors may close futures contracts through off-setting transactions, which could distort the normal relationship between the cash and futures markets.
 Second, with respect to financial futures contracts, the liquidity of the futures market depends on participants entering into off-setting transactions rather than making or taking delivery.
 To the extent participants decide to make or take delivery, liquidity in the futures market could be reduced, thus producing distortions.
 Third, from the point of view of speculators, the deposit requirements in the futures market are less onerous than margin requirements in the securities market.
 Therefore, increased participation by speculators in the futures market may also cause temporary price distortions.
-Due to the possibility of price distortion in the futures market, and because of the imperfect correlation between the movements in the cash market and movements in the price of futures, a correct forecast of general market trends or interest rate movements by the Sub-Adviser may still not result in a successful hedging transaction over a short time frame.
+Due to the possibility of price distortion in the futures, a correct forecast of the imperfect correlation between the movements in the cash market and movements in the price of futures, a correct forecast of senseral market trends or interest rate movements by the Sub-Adviser may still not result in a successful hedging transaction over a short time frame.